Sector Update: Health Care Stocks Edge Higher Premarket Monday

-Health care stocks were edging higher premarket Monday as the Health Care Select Sector SPDR Fund (XLV) was advancing 0.1% and the iShares Biotechnology ETF (IBB) was up 0.6% recently.
+Health care stocks were edging higher premarket Monday with the Health Care Select Sector SPDR Fund (XLV) up 0.5% and the iShares Biotechnology ETF (IBB) recently advancing by 0.4%.

-Morphic Holding (MORF) rallied past 75% after Eli Lilly (LLY) signed a definitive deal to acquire the company for $57 in cash per Morphic common share, or a total of about $3.2 billion, payable at closing.
+ASLAN Pharmaceuticals (ASLN) fell 53% after saying Nasdaq's Listing Qualifications Department has informed it that it was delisting the company's securities because it did not meet the $1 bid price and $2.5 million shareholders' equity requirements for continued listing.

-Ideaya Biosciences (IDYA) was up nearly 17% after saying it received positive clinical data in a phase 2 clinical trial of IDE397 in methylthioadenosine phosphorylase-deletion urothelial and non-small cell lung cancer patients.
+Grail Inc. (GRAL) was up 1.3% after saying it has completed the enrollment of more than 35,000 people for its US study of Galleri, the company's potential multi-cancer early detection test, at more than 30 health care facilities.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.